-- (1) Excludes the Refunded Bonds.
-Includes the County's limited tax general obligation bonds that closed on October 13, 2015, after the date of the Preliminary Official Statement for the Bonds, and excludes the bonds refunded by that issuance. - (2) Reflects the outstanding principal amount plus accrued interest as of December 31, 2014, under contingent loan agreements authorized by the County Credit Enhancement Program.
-See "General Obligation Debt Information-Contingent Loan Agreements." - (3) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen-Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and 2001B.
+- (1) Reflects the outstanding principal amount plus accrued interest as of December 31, 2014, under contingent loan agreements authorized by the County Credit Enhancement Program.
+See "General Obligation Debt Information-Contingent Loan Agreements." - (2) As of December 31, 2014. - (3) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen- Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and 2001B.
 See the table titled "Summary of Credit Facilities" under "General Obligation Debt Information-Credit Facilities."